-This page compares the results of Web Load tests on the selected VPS plans.
+This page compares the results of Web Run tests on the selected VPS plans.

 A load test tool sends HTTP requests at a controlled rate to a web application.
-The Web Load tests measure latency, CPU usage and error rates of the web application while the test is running.
+The Web Load tests measure latency, CPU usage and maximum server capacity for serving web requests.

 Select one or more VPS plans: